Executive Coaching or Leadership Coaching: Which One is Right for Me?

 Different Types of Coaches

-It is recommended to choose a coach who is at least a PCC level certified coach, as this ensures a certain baseline competency.
+Choosing a coach who is at least a PCC-level is recommended, as this ensures a certain baseline competency.
 Beyond that, you can consider the specific genre of coaching that aligns with your needs.

-• Executive Coaching: Executive coaching focuses on C-suite level leaders and senior executives, and the coaches themselves often have experience in leadership roles.
+Executive Coaching: When considering executive coaching vs leadership coaching, it’s important to understand the specific needs and goals of each type.
+Executive coaching focuses on C-suite level leaders and senior executives, and the coaches themselves often have experience in leadership roles.
 They understand the unique challenges faced by high-level executives and have specialized training to address their needs.
 Executive coaches may also work with clients from other contexts.
 You can get more details on what executive coaches are here.

-• Leadership Coaching: Leadership coaching encompasses coaching aimed at developing or enhancing personal, professional, or community leadership skills.
+Leadership Coaching: Leadership coaching focuses on developing essential skills such as communication, decision-making, and problem-solving among individuals at various organizational levels.
 It is applicable to individuals at various levels of leadership, including mid-level managers and directors.
 Leadership coaches often employ tools like 360-degree feedback and emotional intelligence assessments to support clients in creating a leadership development plan.
 They may hold ACC, PCC, or MCC certifications.

 Shared Characteristics of Coaches